Smoothing complex-valued signals on Graphs with Monte-Carlo: Estimators for smoothing

-The method of control variates is another classical variance-reduction technique for Monte-Carlo estimators, and consists in adding a term with zero mean to obtain a modified estimator with the same expectation but lower variance \cite{botev2017variance}.
+The method of control variates is another classical variance-reduction technique for Monte-Carlo estimators, adding a term with zero mean to obtain a modified estimator with the same expectation but lower variance \cite{botev2017variance}.
 The following is proved in \cite{pilavci2021variance}, when $q_v = q$ for all $v \in V$ (\emph{i.e.} $Q = qI$.)

 \begin{prop} Set $\alpha = \frac{2q}{q + 2d_m}$, where $d_m$ is the maximum degree in the graph.
 Then, the estimator

 is an unbiased estimator of $f_o$ and verifies